 If there is any silver lining that anyone can take away from this, it's that these parents have statistics working in the favor of their future children.
 At the moment, I'm not sure how much that or anything else helps.

-I am of little faith these days, but I'll still say a prayer that, everything happens in as on-traumatic way as possible and that nothing happens to make it worse for this couple than it already is.
+I am of little faith these days, but I'll still say a prayer that everything will happen in as non-traumatic a way as possible and that nothing happens to make it worse for this couple than it already is.
 I hope and pray that going through the birthing process somehow helps this new little family to facilitate making its way through initial stages of grief.
-And if anyone has the time and a bit of mental energy to expend on my behalf, pleas pray or send positive thoughts that my actions may be directed by a person with greater wisdom than that which i currently possess, so that I, first, do not say or do anything to add to this family's burden, and, if it's not asking too much, that I might actually be, in some small way, a comfort to them, and an instrument of God's peace and grace. and join me, please, in asking that the grief, while temporarily overwhelming, will not, in the long term, be something that is too great for either of the parents or for their marriage to endure.
+And if anyone has the time and a bit of mental energy to expend on my behalf, please pray or send positive thoughts that my words and actions may be directed by a person with greater wisdom than that which I presently possess, so that I, first, do not say or do anything to add to this family's burden, and, if it's not asking too much, that I might actually be, in some small way, a comfort to them, and an instrument of God's peace and grace.
+And join me, please, in asking that the grief, while temporarily overwhelming, will not, in the long term, be something that is too great for either of the parents or for their marriage to endure.